PaimountLtd/technical-C-GPU-assignment/README.md

 You will be building a C++ program that will render video files on the user screen.
 The goal is to implement a rendering pipeline using DirectX on Windows.

 # Description:
  - The program should read the 3 video files located in the assets folder that are sent along the assignment and render them on the screen.
-These videos were decoded to a raw YUV420p pixel format.
+Feel free to decode these videos using the YUV420P pixel format.
  - The surface on which they should be rendered should be a black rectangle with the following dimmension: 1600x900 pixels
  - You can use the library of your choice to read and extract the video frames
  - It is not necessary to output audio, you can ignore it for the purpose of this assignment